SilasReinagel/silasreinagel.github.io/static/liberation/C7_communicating_optionality.md

 1) SIGNAL appropriately
 2) Use PERSUASION to get what you want

 Once you've put these into practice long enough, you won't think of yourself as having a boss even if the company's organization chart says that you report to someone.
 You KNOW the best ways to provide value to your company.
-You even know better ways to EMPOWER those you report to than they can know.
+You are more capable of EMPOWERING the people you report to than they realize.

-Trust yourself enough to take bold steps and influence the people around you.
+Trust yourself to take bold steps and influence the people around you.
 Make your own choices.
 Realize that everything at work is two-sided.
 YOU are a key factor in your company.

 ----